kleene-project/klee/docs/klee_container_create.md

 For more information about snapshots see the [Build snapshots](/building/snapshots/) section.

 ### Specifying mounts
-When creating containers it is also possible to mount volumes/directories/files into the container using one or more `--mount/-m  <mount>` flags. `<mount>` must use the following syntax:
+When creating containers volumes/directories/files can be mounted into the container using one or more `--mount/-m  MOUNT` options.
+`MOUNT` must use the following syntax:

 ```console
 SOURCE:DESTINATION[:rw|ro]